 – For sandwich bread, again brush the loaf with water, and cover the loaf pan and collar with aluminum foil.
 Carefully put pan in oven, and bake for 40 minutes.
 Remove the foil and bake for another 10 minutes.

 – For hamburger buns, again brush the rolls with water, and carefully and loosely cover the pan with foil.
 I use ring molds to space the foil above the rolls.
-Bake for 25 minutes, then remove foil and bake for another 10 minutes.
+Bake for 25 minutes, then remove foil and bake for another 10 minutes. - Remove bread from oven and carefully transfer to a cooling rack.

-– When making sandwich bread, I let the loaf cool upside down on a cooling rack before removing the collar.
+– When making sandwich bread, I let the loaf cool upside down on a cooling rack before removing the collar. - Let rest until completely cool.

 Notes